Friends of the Center Research Awards

 Project: Memories of Guilt and the Conception of Peace in the Former Yugoslavia

-Leila Asadi, PhD - Justice Studies
+Leila Asadi, doctoral student, Justice Studies

 Project: Dwelling in Possibility: Living as Syrian Refugee Women in the United States

-Haroon Atcha, PhD - Political Science
+Haroon Atcha, doctoral student, Political Science

 Title of project: Religious Rhetoric and Nationalist Violence in Myanmar

-Terry Shoemaker, PhD - Religious Studies
+Terry Shoemaker, doctoral student, Religious Studies

 Project: Dwelling in Possibility: Living as Syrian Refugee Women in the United States

-BrieAnna Frank, Journalism & Political Science
+BrieAnna Frank, Journalism; Political Science

 Project: Christian Allegiances to Israel in the US and Abroad

-Kyla Pasha, Ph.D. student in Religious Studies
+Kyla Pasha, doctoral student, Religious Studies

 Project: Fleeting Utopias: Creating Ritual and Community Space from Queer Muslim Longings

-Nathan Tarr, Ph.D. student in Political Science
+Nathan Tarr, doctoral student, Political Science

 Project: Repressing Faith: Repression, Religion, and Variations in Violence

-Tiffany Trent, Ph.D. student in Theatre
+Tiffany Trent, doctoral student, Theatre

 Project: Radical Welcome in Youth Performing Arts Spaces on Chicago’s South Side